 PS also helps to keep brain cell membranes fluid and permeable; this flexibility is associated with sharp cognitive performance and long-range brain health.

-Where does PS come from?
+Where does Phosphatidylserine come from?

 Early PS supplements were derived from animal brains (yuck!).
 The next incarnation of PS supplements were sourced from soybeans.
 Today, soy-based PS supplements are still super-popular, but some companies are turning to alternate PS sources — such as sunflower — as soy seems to be losing popularity.